betanik/tidy-humanactivity-dataset/README.md

 The tidied dataset contains *only* the average mean and stddev measures across all original variables, over subject and activity.

-See [CodeBook.md](CodeBook.md) for the precise steps in which the data was tidied.
+See [CodeBook.md](CodeBook.md) for the precise steps in which the data was tidied, and more information about the tidied data.

 ##Files